 However, the venous system in the legs is under quite some strain.
 You may experience heavy legs after a long work day.
 Read here how we help you to protect and boost your leg health and how we support your lifestyle.

-Medical compression stockings are usually prescribed by a doctor, and can befitted professionally by selected retailers with certified fitters on staff.
+Medical compression stockings are usually prescribed by a doctor, and can be fitted professionally by trained health care professionals.
 There are also prescription-free products available.

 Graduated compression wear supports the proper function of your venous valves to ensure that the blood is pumped back to the heart more efficiently.
 As a result, your legs feel healthy and relaxed all day long, and your work performance in standing and sitting position increases.